nametree

 Gabriel God is my strength; a beloved biblical classic surging in recent decades

-Gonzalo battle wolf, a name of Visigothic root
+Gonzalo from Gundisalvus, war (gunda) plus a debated second element; a name of Visigothic root

 Griselda gray battle maiden (Germanic root, carried into Spanish via the literary figure of patient Griselda)

-Guadalupe from the valley of the wolf; Our Lady of Guadalupe makes this one of the most revered names across generations of Mexican-American Catholic families
+Guadalupe from the valley of the wolf; honoring Our Lady of Guadalupe, one of the most revered names across generations of Mexican-American Catholic families

 Ignacio fiery, ardent; a classic honoring St. Ignatius, steady across generations